How e-invoicing can lower your risk of fraud

 Misusing the corporate hierarchy

 A Phishing scam or Business Email Compromise (BEC) attack happens when an attacker gains access to a corporate email account and poses as a company insider such as a CEO or CFO.
-Using this assumed identity, they then attempt to defraud the company, its employees, customers or partners of money.
+Using this assumed identity, they then attempt to defraud the company, its employees, customers, or partners of money.

-A typical attack may be an email which is sent by the criminal using the CFO’s identity where he asks someone in the finance department to send an urgent payment to a supplier.
-The employee feels pressure to comply with the CFO’s request without properly following the typical payments process.
+A typical attack may be an email that is sent by the criminal using the CFO’s identity where he asks someone in the finance department to send an urgent payment to a supplier.
+The employee feels pressure to comply with the CFO’s request without properly following the typical payment process.
 The supplier name seems relevant so the payment is made, resulting in a loss to the company.

 A slightly more complicated approach is for the criminal to observe and intercept ongoing email communication between the business partners.
 Once the criminal has found an ongoing business transaction, they will attempt to defraud the companies in several different ways.